jhuang678/WA_House_Price_Predictor/README.md

   3. **Random Forest & Kernel SVR**
   4. **Decision Tree**
   5. **K-Nearest Neighbors & Support Vector Regression (SVR)**, least effective but still have good prediction ability.

+## Summary

+This research project presents an investigation into the optimization and performance evaluation of various machine-learning models for house price prediction.
+The findings indicate a robust performance across all models, with adjusted R^2 values exceeding 0.88.
+In the analysis of different prediction models, the Gradient Boosting model was identified as the most proficient, though other models also exhibited praiseworthy predictive capabilities.
+Additionally, the research underscored the critical role of the cost of living index feature, illuminating its significance in enhancing the precision of median house price predictions.

+Overall, this project has been both engaging and educational, particularly in the realm of data processing, from the initial stages of data collection to the model evaluation.
+It provides an understanding of various machine learning models, leading to the creation of a prediction tool that does more than furnish accurate house price estimates.
+It unravels the factors influencing the housing market in Washington state, offering insights and actionable intelligence.
+The results can empower individuals, investors, and stakeholders with reliable information for informed decision-making in the real estate domain.